troveofgems/dni-date-converter/README.md

 The naming convention for test files should follow the format:<br/>
 `src/test/<dot-notation-filename>.test.ts`

-1. The following command will run the package tests: `npm run test`
+To run package tests, use the following command:
+`$ npm test`

 ## More Resources
 Check out work done by others regarding D'ni Timekeeping!